Enable IPMI-over-LAN on Dell iDRAC (iDRAC6 / iDRAC7 / iDRAC8 / iDRAC9) so ipmideck can connect to your PowerEdge server.

 Verify IPMI is enabled

-iDRAC Information page showing LAN Enabled Yes and IPMI Version 2.0
+iDRAC Information confirms LAN Enabled: Yes and IPMI Version: 2.0.

 Then, from the host that will run ipmideck, confirm the LAN channel responds: